 The Executors Role in Probate

 The executor of an estate has many duties and they are all of equal and vital importance in order for the estate to be administered properly.
-He or she must:
+They must:

 - File with the court their acceptance as executor to begin probate